kyma-project/kyma/docs/application-connector/docs/02-03-proxy-service.md

 2. The Access Service exposes the Application Gateway.
 3. The Application Gateway extracts the Application name and the service ID from the name of the Access Service name.
 Using the extracted Application name, the Application Gateway finds the respective Application custom resource and obtains the information about the registered external API, such as the API URL and the OAuth server URL.
 4. The Application Gateway gets a token from the OAuth server.
-5. The Application Gateway gets a CSRF token from the endpoint exposed by the upstream service (optional).
+5. The Application Gateway gets a CSRF token from the endpoint exposed by the upstream service.
-6. The Application Gateway calls the target API using the OAuth token.
+6. The Application Gateway calls the target API using the OAuth and CSRF tokens.

 ## Caching